PAHO-ghe/result/index.md

 - Utherine cancer treatment

-Each of UHC indicators can be interprete in the following example:
+Each of UHC indicators can be interpreted in the following example:
 A score of 80 in a given country-year reflects a relatively low LRI case-fatality and a score of 10 in a given country-year reflects a relatively high LRI case-fatality when compared to LRI case-fatality ratios observed in all other country-years.
 Coverage of the LRI indicator is calculated using a mortality-incidence ratio (which is a proxy for case-fatality).
 We calculate mortality-incidence ratios for all country-years and then scale those values to range from 0 to 100, where 100 represents the best (or lowest) mortality-incidence ratio observed across all country-years and 0 is the worst (or highest) mortality-incidence ratio observed across all country-years.
 Most of the indicators included in the index utilize either a mortality-incidence or mortality-prevalence ratio for calculating coverage scores.